-The forecast financial statements of the Classification Office have been prepared in accordance with the requirements of the Crown Entities Act 2004, which includes the requirement to comply with New Zealand generally accepted accounting practice ("NZ GAAP").
-The Classification Office is a public sector Public Benefit Entity and has elected to prepare these financial statements in accordance with Tier 2 PBE Standards with Reduced Disclosure Requirements applicable to public sector entities, as it does not have public accountability and is not large.
-The financial statements have been prepared on a going concern basis, and the accounting policies have been applied consistently throughout the year.
+The forecast financial statements of the Office have been prepared in accordance with the requirements of the Crown Entities Act 2004, which includes the requirement to comply with New Zealand's generally accepted accounting practice ("NZ GAAP").
+The Office is a public sector PBE, so has elected to prepare these financial statements in accordance with the Tier 2 PBE Standards with Reduced Disclosure Requirements applicable to public sector entities, as it does not have public accountability and is not large.
+The financial statements have been prepared on a 'going concern' basis, and the accounting policies have been applied consistently through the year.